On 18 March 2021, AGIP held a virtual event on the margins of the 65th Commission on the Status of Women.

-Join the Generation Equality Youth Taskforce and the Adolescent Girls Investment Plan (AGIP) for a multigenerational dialogue that applies an accountability lends to adolescent girl’s engagement in Generation Equality, and shares good practise examples of youth and adolescent girls co-leadership and co-ownership of Generation Equality.
+Join the Generation Equality Youth Taskforce and the Adolescent Girls Investment Plan (AGIP) for a multi-generational dialogue that applies an accountability lens to adolescent girl’s engagement in Generation Equality and shares good practice examples of youth and adolescent girls’ co-leadership and co-ownership of Generation Equality.

-This side event featured a multi-generational dialogue that constructively builds on the previous engagements, specifically the Feminist Movements and Leadership AC, and practically applies an accountability lens to engagement with adolescent girls.
-It brought all critical stakeholders in the virtual space moderated by the adolescent girls and young people to ensure accountability to their input into the development of the AC blueprints, and share suggestions and best practices on their meaningful participation and leadership in GE.
+This side event featured a multi-generational dialogue that constructively built on the previous engagements (specifically the Feminist Movements and Leadership AC) and practically applies an accountability lens to engagement with adolescent girls.
+It brought all critical stakeholders together in the virtual space and was moderated by the adolescent girls and young people.
+This ensured their input into the development of the AC blueprints was prioritised and provided the platform to share their suggestions for best practices that would result in their meaningful participation and leadership in GE.

-The virtual event featured girl advocates from the Africa, Asia and Latin America sharing their priorities on the Action Coalitions (AC) and Generation Equality, and posing questions to AC leaders.
+The virtual event featured girl advocates from the Africa, Asia, and Latin America: all sharing their priorities on the Action Coalitions (AC) & Generation Equality and posing questions to AC leaders.
 It was opened and moderated by Pippa Gardner, a member of the GE Youth Taskforce.